atomone-hub/govgen-validators/WeStaking.md

     - South Korea

 9) Must replicate, understand, and validate the genesis distribution.
 (See atomone-hub/genesis#65 (review))
-    - Yes
+    - Acknowledged

 10) Must contribute to the above to prove understanding of it by contributing to the code or creating a PR/PRs
-    - Yes
+    - Acknowledged

 11) Must adhere to a global decentralization mandate and if required to cooperate in translation for an efficient global reach
-    - Yes
+    - Acknowledged

 12) Must provide Transparency disclosures of associations among validators.
 (Also see Validators and KYC #75).
-    - Yes
+    - Acknowledged

 13) The Community will put together best practices for KYC-ing and approving validator submissions.
 The conversation can be followed here: (Validators and KYC #75))
-    - Yes
+    - Acknowledged